 WordPress is a widely-used content management system for business websites (or really, any other type of website – it is also one of the best blog sites) because it’s so user-friendly, offers thousands of plugins that let you basically make your WordPress website into anything you might want it to be, and it might be possible to build a WordPress website with a website builder and if you are somewhat tech-savvy.

-WordPress is also an open source or free platform, so the price is right a web developer around the world use it, so you can always find development resources online, low-cost or free website themes and plugins, and design companies that work with WordPress.
+WordPress is also an open source or free platform, so the price is right a web developer around the world use it, so you can always find development resources online, low-cost or free website themes and plugins, and design companies that are WordPress developers.

 Another reason that WordPress has become so popular (it is reported that WordPress powers 35% of the Internet as of this writing), is that you don’t need to need to learn how to code, although a bit of HTML and CSS knowledge is always helpful if you want to customize the look and feel of your site further.